jvataidee/MachineLearning/README.md

 ![Project Image](ML.png)
 # Machine Learning Repository by João Ataíde

-João Ataíde is a Data Scientist at Imagem Esri.
 This repository is dedicated to his Machine Learning projects, specifically focused on classification, prediction, and all other applications of Machine Learning.

 ## Background
 João has a background in Python, Pandas, Numpy, Mathplolib, Seaborn, sklearn, pycaret, kears, tensorflow, and pytorch.